-R-values for SPF typically vary from 3.5 to 7.0 per one inch of thickness.
-When used to insulate attics, SPF prevents air leakage, improves energy efficiency, and enables builders to install smaller HVAC systems in new homes.
+R-values for SPF typically vary from 3.5 to 7.0 per 25.4 mm (one inch) of thickness.
+When used to insulate attics, SPF prevents air leakage, improves energy efficiency and enables builders to install smaller HVAC systems in new homes.
 SPF attic insulation can also act as a sound barrier.

-Sealing air leaks in the attic also minimizes humidity and moisture from condensation that can occur due to air intrusion.
-This condensation can result in mildew and mold, and potentially cause surrounding wood surfaces to rot and decay.
+Sealing air leaks in the attic also minimises humidity and moisture from condensation that can occur due to air intrusion.
+This condensation can result in mildew and mould, and potentially cause surrounding wood surfaces to rot and decay.

 SPF expands when it is applied, forming a continuous air barrier that prevents air leaks.
 Applying SPF directly to the underside of the roof and interior attic walls provides maximum air sealing and energy efficiency.